athulnairrr/ML_Algorithms/YOLO/README.md

 # ML_Algorithms

-once you run the first cell the yolov5 fle is updated in the folder section Go to yolov5/data/coc128.yaml
+Once you run the first cell the yolov5 file is updated in the folder section Go to yolov5/data/coc128.yaml
 Make the below changes to /content/yolov5/data/coco128.yaml: